 Using Green Screen by Do Ink, students can create original videos using green screen technology to change the background.
 Green screens are most known for use with weather reports, but kids can create all kinds of scenarios using the green screen.
 They'll choose a background image from their camera roll, which may involve some Internet searching and saving to find (a great opportunity for a mini-lesson in fair use and copyright), and then record their video in front of a green backdrop.
-Green butcher paper or plastic table cloths can work in a pinch, but actual green screens can be bought, starting around $20, and work best.
-With Green Screen by Do Ink, students can add a third layer, too, adding another image or incorporting animation created and saved in other apps.
+Green butcher paper or plastic tablecloths can work in a pinch, but actual green screens, which can be bought starting at around $20, work best.
+With Green Screen by Do Ink, students can add a third layer, too, adding another image or incorporating animation created and saved in other apps.
 Kids work with a timeline, just as in iMovie, moving the clips or images where they want them.
 Videos are saved to the camera roll and can then be shared however kids choose (email, YouTube, etc.).

 If your school has a broadcast room with a green screen, this is a must-have tool for your students to create presentations.
-If you don't have access to a green screen, dollar store green plastic table cloths can work, but not as well as an actual green screen, which costs $20 and up.
+If you don't have access to a green screen, dollar-store green plastic tablecloths can work, but not as well as an actual green screen, which costs $20 and up.
 Students can present history, ELA, or science projects to the class, individually, or in small groups.
-You could also record yourself in front of an interesting background to introduce a new unit or concept to students, hooking them in as if you were giving a news report.
+You could also record yourself in front of an interesting background to introduce a new unit or concept to students, hooking them as if you were giving a news report.
 This is a really affordable, easy-to-use tool that is quite versatile.
 Both students and teachers will love it!